jeffjose/whenareyou/README.md

 Gets the time zone of any location in the world.

-This uses `nominatim.openstreetmap.org`'s API to search the location.
+Modified version of @sils [whenareyou](https://github.com/aerupt/whenareyou).
+Uses `nominatim.openstreetmap.org` to search the location.
 It caches the results so that the server isn't stressed by repeated queries of the same address.

 ## example usage